 Veeam Backup & Replication allows you to put any of the scale-out backup repository extents into the Sealed mode.

 Sealing up scale-out backup repository extents allows you to gradually remove data located on these extents by applying a retention policy.
 You can use this feature to gracefully stop using some of your extents and exclude them from the scale-out backup repository configuration.

-Backup jobs that are targeted to a scale-out backup repository with the sealed extents that store active backup chains will be forced to create a new active full backup on the next run.
-However, if backup jobs targeted at such scale-out backup repository were created outside of Veeam Backup & Replication, you must trigger active full backup job manually.
-The new active full will be saved to another available extent in the scale-out backup repository scope, thereby forming a new active backup chain.
-The extent to which the new active full is going to be saved is chosen automatically by Veeam Backup & Replication compares available resources of all extents and selects the best suitable extent.
+Backup jobs that are targeted to a scale-out backup repository with the sealed extents that store active backup chains are forced to create a new active full backup on the next run.
+Veeam Backup & Replication saves the new active full to another available extent in the scale-out backup repository scope and forms a new active backup chain.
+To select an extent where to keep the new active full, Veeam Backup & Replication compares available resources of all extents and selects the best suitable extent.

 Consider the following: